 - The institution must be accredited.

-- Your preceptor must be a certified Medical Dosimetrist (CMD).
+- Your preceptor must be a Certified Medical Dosimetrist (CMD) or Medical Physicist.

 - A treatment planning workstation must be available to the student 3 days per week.